blue-eyes-vn/vietnamese-offensive-words/README.md

 # :cursing_face: Vietnamese Offensive Words List
 A list of popular Vietnamese offensive words that regarded as not suitable for communication.

+We created this bad words list as the resource for our objectionable content filter mechanism.
+So, we decided to share this Vietnamese Offensive Words list to the community for everyone to use if you have the same needs like us :snowman:.
+Hence, we're super welcome for open contribution from the community to enrich this list.

 Bấm vào (đây) để xem phiên bản tiếng Việt

 ## :scroll: Disclaimer